LineageOS/charter/device-support-requirements.md

 ## Commit Authorship

 * All non-original commits MUST have proper authorship attribution from the source it was taken from or adapted from.

+## Original Commits

+* A device maintainer MUST have original commits to show competency in being able to diagnose and fix bugs withiut relying purely on cherry-picking.

 ## Copyrights